-To support alternative date formats in an end-user format, GL_DATE accepts the conversion modifiers.
+To support alternative date formats in an display format, GL\DATE accepts the conversion modifiers.

 These conversion modifiers are:

 - E indicates use of an alternative era format, which the locale defines. - 0 (the letter O) indicates use of locale-defined alternative digits.